 Audit Trail and Audit Requirements -- Each CAH is required to maintain adequate financial and statistical records which are accurate and in sufficient detail to substantiate the cost data reported.
 These records must be retained for a period of not less than 5 years from the date of the submission of the Joint Annual Report, and the provider is required to make such records available upon demand to representatives of the Bureau of TennCare or the United States Department of Health and Human Services.
-All hospital cost reports and Joint

-Annual Reports are subject to audit at any time by Federal and state auditors, including the Comptroller of the Treasury and the Bureau of TennCare, or their designated representative.
+All hospital cost reports and Joint Annual Reports are subject to audit at any time by Federal and state auditors, including the Comptroller of the Treasury and the Bureau of TennCare, or their designated representative.

-- g.
+c.
 Meharry Medical College (Meharry) Pool.
 Actual cash disbursements paid from a \$10 million supplemental pool per demonstration year to pay for the uncompensated costs of the two Medicaid clinics operated by the Meharry Medical College for TennCare covered services provided to TennCare enrollees and the appropriate charity care patients.
 The Meharry Pool payments will be limited to the uncompensated costs of the care as determined by an independent audit each year and subject to the review and approval by the CMS staff.
 Before paying the annual pool amount to the providers, the state will provide CMS with a copy of the annual independent audit report.
-The state must make these payments directly to the providers of the services as specified in 42 CFR § 447.10. - h.
+The state must make these payments directly to the providers of the services as specified in 42 CFR § 447.10.

+d.
 Unreimbursed Public Hospital Costs Pool for Certified Public Expenditures (CPE).

-Actual costs incurred by government operated hospitals for the provision of inpatient and outpatient TennCare services for TennCare enrollees and uninsured patients are eligible as CPE.
-The state must be able to document that the applicable hospitals had actual unreimbursed costs for providing those TennCare covered hospital inpatient and outpatient services, which exceeded the amounts paid to the hospital from the following sources: the MCOs; the TennCare enrollees and the uninsured; TennCare supplemental pool payments; the amount of GME funds received that exceeded the hospital's Medicaid GME expenditures; any DSH payments received; and other sources (except for local government indigent care funds).
+Actual uncompensated care costs incurred by government operated hospitals for the provision of inpatient and outpatient TennCare services for TennCare enrollees and uninsured patients that are certified by the applicable hospital, which the state must be able to document.
+Uncompensated care costs must be actually incurred on a cash basis (not an accrual basis) by TennCare covered hospital inpatient and outpatient services, and must be net of any payments from any other payer (except for local government indigent care funds), including but not limited to: the MCOs; the TennCare enrollees and the uninsured; third party insurers; Medicare; other federal or state health care programs; TennCare supplemental pool payments; the amount of GME funds received that exceeded the hospital's Medicaid GME expenditures; any DSH payments received.
 With regard only to hospital CPE, the state will report actual CPE within 12 months after the end of each fiscal year.
 At that time, the state will revise its FFP claim to reconcile actual CPEs with the CPE estimates used during the preceding fiscal year (FY).